smanolloff/svg_drawer/README.md

 ##### Examples

-* Create text box with a fixed width, let it overflow if that width is not enough:
+* Create text box with a fixed width.
+If the text does not fit on one line with that width, let it overflow without chaning the tabular structure (i.e. _pretend_ that width is `100`):
     ```ruby
     text_box = SvgDrawer::TextBox.new("Lorem ipsum", width: 100, overflow: true)
     cell.content(text_box)